Exporting to the US and Canada

-Join this online session in July 2025 to hear real examples, insights and practical advice on exporting to the US and Canada.
+Join this online session on 15 July 2025 to hear real examples, insights and practical advice on exporting to the US and Canada.

 Made in Britain invites UK companies to hear from and connect with:

-- Two UK manufacturing companies that successfully exporting to the US and Canada
+• Two UK manufacturing companies that successfully exporting to the US and Canada, including Button-fix Limited

 This session is open to all UK exporters and will include reflections on the significant changes in trading with the United States following the recent UK–US economic agreement announced by Prime Minister Starmer and President Trump, as well as Prime Minister Carney’s election in Canada.
 These developments, alongside extensive media coverage, underscore the importance of understanding current market dynamics and how UK companies can position themselves effectively.